-I. The completed [ISD 379] MAD 379 form and H&P is used solely to determine the LOC and is not used to determine the type or the amount of PCO services for a consumer.
+I. The completed [ISD 379] MAD 379 form and H&P is used solely to determine the LOC and is not used to determine the type or the amount of services for a consumer.
 The MAD 057 is used [solely] to obtain initial in-home assessment information on a consumer who is FFS or not yet enrolled in CoLTS.
-[8.315.4.18 NMAC - N, 12-30-10; A, 9-1-11]
+[8.315.4.18 NMAC - N, 12-30-10; A, 7-1-11]

-8.315.4.19 ASSESSMENTS FOR SERVICES: After the consumer is determined to be medically eligible for PCO services, the TPA for FFS or the MCO for CoLTS performs [an] a PCO services assessment [to include the personal care options PCO service guide (MAD 055) of the consumer's natural supports and need of covered services] (assessment form approved by the state).
+8.315.4.19 ASSESSMENTS FOR SERVICES: After the consumer is determined to be medically eligible for PCO services, the TPA for FFS or the MCO for CoLTS performs [an] a service assessment [to include the personal care options PCO service guide (MAD 055) of the consumer's natural supports and need of covered services] (assessment form approved by the state).
 Although an individual's assessment for the amount and types of services may vary, PCO services are not provided 24 hours a day.
-An individual's PCO service service service guide, MAD 055.
-The PCO service guide, MAD 055, is attached to this part of the NMAC as attachment I. Services assessments are performed when a consumer enters the program (initial assessment), at least annually (annual assessment) or in the interim (interim assessment) if certain criteria are met.
+An individual's PCO service guide, MAD 055.
+The PCO service guide, MAD 055, is attached to this part of the NMAC as attachment I. Services assessments are performed when a consumer eners the program (initial aassessment), at least annually (annual assessment) or in the interim (interim assessment) if certain criteria are met.

-A. The service assessment (initial, interim, or annual) performed by the TPA for FFS or the MCO for CoLTS determines the type of covered services needed by the consumer [(assessment form approved by the state) and the] The amount of time allocated to each type of covered service [(recorded on the MAD 055)] is determined by applying and recording the individual's functional level to perform ADLs and IADLs from the service assessment, to the separate PCO service guide, MAD 055.
-PCO services are allocated for a reasonable accommodation of tasks to be performed by a personal care attendant[, but do not provide 24 hour per day services].
-A PCO service assessment determines the amount and type of PCO services needed to supplement and not duplicate the services a consumer is already receiving including those services provided by natural supports.
-[The PCO service guide, the MAD 055, which is attached to this part of the NMAC as attachment I is used as a tool to record service assessment responses that determine the type of PCO services that are needed and the time allotted for each PCO service as it relates to the individual's impairment ratings.]
-In the [rare] event that the consumer's functional needs exceed the average allocation of time allotted to perform a particular service task per the recommendation of a medical professional, the TPA for FFS or the MCO for CoLTS may consider authorizing additional time based on the consumer's medical and clinical need(s) and related to the individual's risk of institutionalization.
+A. The assessment (initial, interim, or annual) performed by the TPA for FFS or the MCO for CoLTS determines the type of covered services needed by the consumer [(assessment form approved by the state) and the] The amount of time allocated to each type of covered service [(recorded on the MAD 055)] is determined by applying and recording the individual's impairment rating from the service assessment, to the PCO service guide, MAD 055.
+PCO services are allocated for a reasonable accommodation of tasks as indicated by the MAD 055 to be performed by a personal care attendant[, but do not provide 24-hour per day services].
+A PCO service assessment determines the amount and type of PCO services needed to supplement the non-PCO services a consumer is already receiving including those services provided by natural supports.
+[The PCO service assessment responses that determine the type of PCO services that are needed and the time allotted for each PCO service as it relates to the individual's impairment ratings.]
+In the rare event that the consumer's functional needs exceed the average allocation of time allotted to perform a particular service task per the recommendation of a medical professional, the

+TPA for FFS or the MCO for CoLTS may consider authorizing additional time based on the consumer's medical and clinical need(s) and related to the individual's risk of institutionalization.